[Updated July 2020]

 Mustang Sally’s is an all American style diner that will make you feel as though you’ve just stepped into the 1950s.
 It is a feast for the eyes and a great place to kick back with a burger and pretend you’re on a great cross-country road trip, but the most special thing about this place is definitely the milkshakes.
 We recommend the Candy Floss or Nutella shake.

 Where: 1319 Pretorius Street, Hatfield

 Die Dowe Digters was established four years ago by Andries De Beer as an informal platform for creative writers, poets, musicians, composers and songwriters to perform and network.
 It is now an important part of the Pretoria social fabric.
-The open mic/poetry starts at 8:00, followed by the band, then more open mic.
 Visit the Facebook page for updates on their events.